 Monaco Grand Prix

-Monaco is unique being one of only three real street courses on the Formula One schedule.
-Let Grand Prix Tours guide your experience to this fabulous race.
-Come see the cars at close range with engines screaming, brakes glowing and tires smoking at the 75th Monaco Grand Prix!
+Monaco is unique in being one of only three street courses on the Formula 1 schedule.
+Come see the cars at close range with engines screaming, brakes glowing and tires smoking at the 76th Monaco Grand Prix.

-During the Grand Prix sponsors throw money around like there is no tomorrow the F1 circus in full swing--all the pomp and circumstance, Ritz and glitz--show the glamorous side of F1.
-Arguably, the Monaco Grand Prix is the most esteemed motor race.
+During the Grand Prix sponsors throw money around like there is no tomorrow.
+The F1 circus in full swing with all the pomp and circumstance.
+The ritz and glitz shows the glamorous side of F1 in the south of France.
+Arguably, the Monaco Grand Prix is the most esteemed motor race in the world.

 |*Caravelles Rooftop [+]||$595.00|